 - Tesfamichael T, Cetin C, Piloto C, Arita M, Bell J, (2015) The effect of pressure and W-doping on the properties of ZnO thin films for NO2 gas sensing, Applied Surface Science p728-734

-- Tesfamichael T, Ponzoni A, Ahsan M, Faglia G, (2012) Gas sensing characteristics of Fe-doped tungsten oxide thin films, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p345-353
+- Tesfamichael T, Ponzoni A, Ahsan M, Faglia G, (2012) Gas sensing characteristics of Fe-doped tungsten oxide thin films, Sensors and Actuators, B: Chemical p345-353

-- Ahsan M, Tesfamichael T, Ionescu M, Bell J, Motta N, (2012) Low temperature CO sensitive nanostructured WO3 thin films doped with Fe, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p14-21
+- Ahsan M, Tesfamichael T, Ionescu M, Bell J, Motta N, (2012) Low temperature CO sensitive nanostructured WO3 thin films doped with Fe, Sensors and Actuators, B: Chemical p14-21

-- Ahsan M, Ahmad M, Tesfamichael T, Bell J, Wlodarski W, Motta N, (2012) Low temperature response of nanostructured tungsten oxide thin films toward hydrogen and ethanol, Sensors and Actuators B: Chemical: international journal devoted to research and development of physical and chemical transducers p789-796
+- Ahsan M, Ahmad M, Tesfamichael T, Bell J, Wlodarski W, Motta N, (2012) Low temperature response of nanostructured tungsten oxide thin films toward hydrogen and ethanol, Sensors and Actuators, B: Chemical p789-796

 - Tesfamichael T, Arita M, Bostrom T, Bell J, (2010) Thin film deposition and characterization of pure and iron-doped electron-beam evaporated tungsten oxide for gas sensors, Thin Solid Films p4791-4797

-- Tesfamichael T, Motta N, Bostrom TE, Bell JM, (2007) Development of Porous Metal Oxide Thin Films by Co-evaporation, Applied Surface Science p4853-4859
+- Tesfamichael T, Motta N, Bostrom T, Bell J, (2007) Development of Porous Metal Oxide Thin Films by Co-evaporation, Applied Surface Science p4853-4859

-- Tesfamichael T, Will GD, Bell J, (2005) Nitrogen Ion Implanted Nanostructured Titania Films Used in Dye-Sensitised Solar Cells and Photocatalyst, Applied Surface Science p172-178
+- Tesfamichael T, Will G, Bell J, (2005) Nitrogen Ion Implanted Nanostructured Titania Films Used in Dye-Sensitised Solar Cells and Photocatalyst, Applied Surface Science p172-178

-- Tesfamichael T, Will GD, Bell J, Prince K, Dytlewski N, (2003) Characterization of a Commercial Dye-Sensitised Titania Solar Cell Electrode, Solar Energy Materials and Solar Cells p25-35
+- Tesfamichael T, Will G, Bell J, Prince K, Dytlewski N, (2003) Characterization of a Commercial Dye-Sensitised Titania Solar Cell Electrode, Solar Energy Materials and Solar Cells p25-35

 For more publications by this staff member, visit QUT ePrints, the University's research repository.